pydevtop/interexchange-arbitrage-bot/README.md

 # Interexchange arbitrage bot

+# This bot is no longer supported!
+This strategy has stopped working.

 SpotTradingBot it automated trading tool designed to execute spot trades on cryptocurrency exchanges, specifically Binance and ByBit.
 This bot is designed to perform inter-exchange arbitrage and maximize profits by taking advantage of price differences between different exchanges.

 <p align="center"><img width="400" src="https://py-dev.top/components/com_jshopping/files/img_products/full_thumb_ex650_interexchange_arbitrage_bot.png"></p>